Important! Before applying power, rotate all four bias adjust

 controls to the full clockwise position (as viewed from the back of the

 amp).
-This is minimum
+Full clockwise is

 Allow the amp to warm up for one minute and rotate the bias selector switch to the V10 position.
 IF ANY OF THE OUTPUT TUBES BEGIN TO